 I’m a copywriter so I write for a living.
 It was a logical progression in my long food career.
 I’ve gotten good at it and it suits me.
-The problem is I’m terrible at selling myself.
-I knew that.
-Oh well (I said), I would take care of that later and I hung out my shingle and waited.
+The problem is I’m terrible at selling myself, which means I’m a reluctant entrepreneur.
+Oh well (I said), I would take care of that later and I hung out my figurative shingle and waited.

 Well, it turns out you can wait a long time, forever actually.
 Write it and they will not come.
 No matter how good it is.
 Few people in business, or in literature, or anywhere, pay attention to invisible.
 How can they?